 The charitable work of these great Montrealers would morph and change over the organization’s next 150 years to meet the growing needs of the city’s people, until it became the Grace Dart Foundation as we know it today.
 The Foundation’s mission is to ensure the wellbeing of elderly people.

 Click on the button below to read a brief history of the Grace Dart.

 As a volunteer, we see first-hand the work the Foundation does to support the activities and individual needs of the residents.
 Our first thought is to seek assistance from the Foundation and we have never been disappointed.
 In this time of tight budgets and constraints, the Foundation is a blessing.
 They also support the recreation department with the café corner, and the beautiful decorations are the courtesy of the Foundation.

 I would like to thank you on behalf of the residents and myself for everything you do for us.

 You cover everything that the government does not pay for, such as zoo therapy, music therapy and all the other activities that are appreciated by all the residents.

-Since August 2016, my husband is a resident at the Grace Dart Extended Care Centre.
-I am seven days a week at the Centre.
-I observed that recreation has a very positive impact on residents.
+Since August 2016, my husband has been a resident at the Grace Dart Extended Care Centre.
+I am at the centre seven days a week.
+I have observed that recreation has a very positive impact on residents.
 The days of activities, be it games, music or songs, we see the smiles, the eyes that light up.
-Residents are eager to participate, they learn new things, use iPads … For some, these are real discoveries, for others, they are friendships that are forged … Please give generously to the Grace Dart Foundation for continuing this good work.
+Residents are eager to participate; they learn new things, use iPads….
+For some, these are real discoveries, for others, they are friendships that are forged….
+Please give generously to the Grace Dart Foundation to continue this good work.